 — id: a field identifying this instance of the message.
 The scope of this identifier for each event is with the same scheme_id_uri and value pair.
 Messages with the same id within the scope of the same scheme_id_uri and value pair are equivalent , i.e. processing of any one event message box with the same id is sufficient.

 — message_data: body of the message, which fills the remainder of the message box.
 This may be empty depending on the above information.
 The syntax and semantics of this field must be defined by the owner of the scheme identified in the scheme_id_uri field.

+The flags field is specified as follows:

+(flags & 1) equal to 1 indicates that the esmg is an update of another esmg with identical values of scheme_id_uri, value and id fields.